-We consider a powerful adversary who controls all system software on the target platform, including the OS.
-As specified above, the adversary can schedule enclaves (create, start, suspend, resume, terminate).
+We consider a powerful adversary who, after an initial trusted setup phase, controls all system software on the target platform, including the OS.
+As specified above, the adversary can schedule enclaves and start multiple instances of the same enclave.
 The adversary can offer the latest and previous versions of sealed data, and block, delay, read and modify all messages sent by the enclaves.

-The adversary cannot read or modify the enclave runtime memory or learn any information about the secrets held in enclave data (i.e., no information leakage through side-channels).
+The adversary cannot read or modify the enclave runtime memory or learn any information about the secrets held in enclave data (i.e., no leakage through side-channels).
 The adversary has no access to processor-specific keys, such as the sealing key or the attestation key, and the adversary cannot break cryptographic primitives provided by the SGX architecture (attestation, sealing).
-The enclaves may implement additional cryptographic operations, such as authenticated key exchange and message signing, and we assume that the adversary cannot break those operations.
+The enclaves may implement additional cryptography, such as key exchange and message signing, and the adversary cannot break those operations.